 It is also wise to ensure that the lease itself may be cancelled and renewed for a new 30 year period for any new buyers, otherwise the value of the property will decrease as the end of the lease period gets closer.
 There will be a fee for doing this, but this may be borne by both the owner and the new buyer.

-There is always the possibility that land ownership laws could change in Thailand in the coming years.
+It is always possible that land ownership laws could change in Thailand in the year ahead.
 If that transpires, a relevant clause should be added to the lease contract to incorporate the changes if and when they happen.
 In this way, the leasehold buyer can then benefit from these changes should they occur.

 You can take a look at some of the villas and houses for sale in Phuket here: